telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### async.chunkSize `Number`

-When the property is set, the selected files are uploaded with the declared size chunk by chunk.
+When this property is set, the selected files are uploaded with the declared size chunk by chunk.
 Each request sends a separate file blob and additional string metadata to the server.
 This metadata is in a stringified JSON format and contains the `chunkIndex`, `contentType`, `totalFileSize`, `totalChunks`, `uploadUid` properties.
 These properties enable the validation and combination of the file on the server side.
 The response also returns a JSON object with the `uploaded` and `fileUid` properties, which notifies the client what is the next chunk.

 You can use this property only when [`async.batch`](#configuration-async.batch) is set to `false`.